content-services/zest/release/docs/ContainerContainerPullThroughDistributionResponse.md

 HasPulpLabels returns a boolean if a field has been set.

-### GetPulpCreated
+### GetContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpCreated() time.Time`
+`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuard() string`

-GetPulpCreated returns the PulpCreated field if non-nil, zero value otherwise.
+GetContentGuard returns the ContentGuard field if non-nil, zero value otherwise.

-### GetPulpCreatedOk
+### GetContentGuardOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpCreatedOk() (*time.Time, bool)`
+`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuardOk() (*string, bool)`

-GetPulpCreatedOk returns a tuple with the PulpCreated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetContentGuardOk returns a tuple with the ContentGuard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpCreated
+### SetContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) SetPulpCreated(v time.Time)`
+`func (o *ContainerContainerPullThroughDistributionResponse) SetContentGuard(v string)`

-SetPulpCreated sets PulpCreated field to given value.
+SetContentGuard sets ContentGuard field to given value.

-### HasPulpCreated
+### HasContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) HasPulpCreated() bool`
+`func (o *ContainerContainerPullThroughDistributionResponse) HasContentGuard() bool`

-HasPulpCreated returns a boolean if a field has been set.
+HasContentGuard returns a boolean if a field has been set.

 ### GetPrn